dumblob/XPMA-CASE/README.md

 ### Best Practices

+- it is recommended to think through labeling strategy for identifiers first (imagine modelling SAP)
 - *uniq*
     - `none` e.g. ordinary DB data
     - `yes_procs_no_roles` e.g. random ID generated for the process (all roles shall see the same ID)